sfigg/commercialization-public/design/component-guidelines/universal-serial-bus--usb-.md

 -   Dual Role controllers, which can function as either a USB Host or a USB Device.
 For example, a phone can connect to a PC as a USB device or it can connect to other USB peripherals as a USB host.

--   USB Type C, a new flippable, reversible USB connector approximately the same size as a USB micro-B connector.
-In addition, USB Type-C introduces new support for the following features:
+-   USB Type C, a flippable, reversible USB connector approximately the same size as a USB micro-B connector.
+In addition, USB Type-C provides support for the following features:

     -   USB 3.1 Gen 2 (10Gb/s)
     -   Power Delivery, enabling devices and systems to provide and consume up to 20V, 5A.